3 Days of Water Adventures in Mammoth Lakes

 Convict Lake is another favorite Eastern Sierra fishing spot.
 If you got hooked on Eastern Sierra fishing (pun intended) during a guided fishing trip earlier in the week, you can put your newfound skills to use here too.

-When you finish boating, hike the easy two-mile trail around the lake, being sure to linger among the aspens and cottonwoods around the inlet streams at the far end of the lake.
+When you finish boating, hike the easy 2-mile Convict Lake Loop around the lake.
+Be sure to linger among the aspens and cottonwoods around the inlet streams at the far end before returning to the marina.